Updating Skills Tests to Keep up with Industry Trends

 1. Conduct Industry Research and Market Analysis

-🔹 Emerging technologies and automation trends
+• Emerging technologies and automation trends

-🔹 Changing job descriptions and required skill sets
+• Changing work roles and skill sets

-2. Gather Feedback from Employers and Industry Experts
+2. Gather Employer and Industry Expert Feedback

 Who better to define relevant skills than those hiring and managing talent daily?
 Engaging with: